Bwindi Impenetrable National Park

 , Localised(<5%)

-An unsurfaced rural access road cuts through the highest reaches of the park, along its boundary and through the narrow ‘neck’ that connects the two parts of the forest.
+While an upgrade in rural road networks is necessary for economic development (Muhwezi et al., 2021), the construction of new roads and upgrade of older ones might increase illegal activities within the park, such as hunting and harvesting, as park accessibility has been shown to be one of the main drivers (Bitariho et al., 2021), as well as impact on wildlife dispersal and habitat.
+An unsurfaced rural access road, the Ruhija road, cuts through the highest reaches of the park, along its boundary and through the narrow ‘neck’ that connects the two parts of the forest.
 This seems to serve as a barrier to gorilla dispersal and use of habitat, and may also affect other species.
 It is frequented by local people on foot, bicycle and car, and used as a main through route for lorries transporting goods from the regional capital at Kabale to villages lying to the north of the forest.
-There are proposals to upgrade this road to bitumen which would increase vehicular traffic.
-There is another proposal to create a connecting road on western part of the park connecting districts of Kanungu and Kisoro which would cut off part of the park to the west towards the DRC border, which make it difficult to control (IUCN Consultation, 2020).
-As such, although the current road infrastructure remains a low threat to the site's values, this threat would be greatly increased should these road infrastructure projects go ahead.
+There are still proposals to upgrade this road to bitumen which would increase vehicular traffic, thus potential traffic accidents.
+Most concerning is however the ongoing construction of the Nteko-Buhoma road on the western part of the park to connect Kisoro and Kanungu districts through Bwindi Impenetrable National Park by Uganda National Roads Authority (UNRA) and the local community (Daily Monitor, 2021).
+The road cuts off part of the park to the west towards the DRC border, which make it difficult to control its use in addition to impacts on biodiversity in that section (IUCN Consultation, 2020; IGCP, 2021).
+There are also other smaller roads that may be opened and further developed in the future e.g the Nteko-Buhoma road (currently only used as a footpath), and the Bugarama-Rwesanziro road in Ruhija area.

 Fire & Fire Management